 |US Cold Storage||Refridgerated storage||210,000|

-The distribution facilities within the CAN DO parks obtain more than 7,000,000 square feet.
+These distribution facilities alone track more than 7,200,000 square feet.